-We require all freshman applicants to submit at least one ACT and/or SAT test score by the application deadline to be considered for admission.
+We require all first year applicants to submit at least one ACT and/or SAT test score by the application deadline to be considered for admission.
 Florida State does not require the optional ACT writing score or the optional SAT essay.
 We encourage applicants to take both the ACT and SAT, and to attempt each exam more than one time to earn the highest possible score.

 When evaluating students for admission, we use the highest earned ACT and SAT sub scores to calculate the ACT composite and/or SAT total (a process known as "super scoring").

 The December SAT and February ACT are the latest tests that we will use in the admission process for applicants applying for the summer or fall term.
 Students submitting the February ACT must have at least one test score on file by the February 7 deadline.

 Both ACT and the College Board offer test preparation programs.
 ACT has partnered with Kaplan Test Prep and will offer an ACT preparation program at no cost to low-income students and to all students at a significantly lower cost than traditional prep programs.
 The College Board has partnered with the Khan Academy and offers free, personalized SAT practice based on the student's PSAT/SAT test results.

 Although the essay is not required but highly recommended, it provides another opportunity to learn more about you.
 The essay should be no longer than 650 words, and may be uploaded after the student's application has been received.
 Applicants should choose one topic from the list below.
 Please note that The Common Application provides different essay prompts than the FSU and The Coalition applications.